-According to some of our IC experts, if you want your internal communications to really make an impact to your organization and engage your employees, you need buy in from leadership.
-Here are the reasons why.
+According to the experts, if you want your internal communications to really have an impact on your organization and engage your employees, you need buy-in from leadership.

 Kane Lillywhite, Bunch

 Help your leaders to understand their role in translating general business messages into something relevant to their teams.
 Align leaders with the process of how content is curated and communicated throughout your organisation.

 Raise your presence to become a true strategic advisor to the business, with your finger on the pulse of what employees are feeling and thinking at any given time – and knowing the best way to respond (utilising your leaders).

 Alicia Palmieri, Salary Finance